Corruptcouch/dead-letter-office/docs/dead-letter-office-architecture.md

 ### 1.4 Known gotchas — read before you fight the tooling

 The first four are inherited from the house project, and each cost someone an afternoon already.
-**The last three came from probing the pinned 4.7.2 install directly** (2026-08-24), before they could cost anyone one — so they are findings rather than scar tissue, and they are stated as what the binary does rather than as what the release notes say.
+**The next three came from probing the pinned 4.7.2 install directly** (2026-08-24), before they could cost anyone one — so they are findings rather than scar tissue, and they are stated as what the binary does rather than as what the release notes say.

+**The last three came from actually building E14-03** (2026-08-24), and they are the ones to read if the tooling is fighting you: a probe tells you what the binary does when you ask it nicely, and building tells you what it does when you are not looking.
+Two of them **correct a bullet above** rather than adding to it, which is the honest reason they are worth the space.

 - **Godot regenerates `Dlo.Game.csproj`.** Project references to `Dlo.Domain` survive it;
   custom MSBuild properties do not.
 Keep custom config in `Directory.Build.props` at the repo root.
 - **`project/solution_directory="../.."`** must be set in `project.godot`.
 Godot's exporter
-  otherwise looks for `Dlo.Game.sln` beside `project.godot` and refuses every C# source during export.
+  otherwise looks beside `project.godot`, finds no solution, and refuses every C# source during export. **Amended by E14-03:** with the setting in place, Godot searches that directory for *any* solution containing a project whose **assembly name** matches — it is not looking for a file called `Dlo.Game.sln`.
+That is why `dlo.sln` serves, and it is what makes the one-solution layout of §1.3 possible at all.
+See the last three bullets.
 - **C# hot-reload does not reliably pick up changes in referenced assemblies.** When you change Domain code, expect to restart the editor.
 This is normal; don't spend an afternoon on it.